Summary & Timescale of the Data

 - more likely to be catheter dependent after surgery,

-- more likely to leave theatre with a catheter in place,
+- more likely to leave the operating room (OR) with a catheter in place,

 - less likely to be able to pass urine after surgery,